How to Care for Broken Bones

 - Your limb or cast begins to smell bad.
 Sweat under the cast can cause mold or mildew to grow.

-If the doctor says you can walk on your cast, be sure to wear a cast boot with it.
-Cast boots have tread to prevent falls and keep the cast from wearing through on the bottom.
-Do not lean or push on the cast more than is necessary for walking, or the cast may crack.
+- If the doctor says you can walk on your cast, be sure to wear a cast shoe with it.
+Cast shoes have tread to prevent falls and keep the cast from wearing through on the bottom.
+Do not lean or push on the cast more than is necessary for walking, or it may crack.

-It’s important that your walking aid be fitted properly before you leave the hospital or doctor’s office.
-Prepare your home by removing items that may cause falls, such as area rugs.
-Extra lighting, non-slip mats, grab bars, and toilet and shower seats also may reduce the risk of falls.
-You will quickly find that the walking aid ties up the use of your hands.
-Use a backpack or wear clothing with extra pockets to help carry things.
+- Get your home ready by removing items that may cause falls, such as area rugs.
+Extra lighting, non-slip mats, grab bars and toilet and shower seats may reduce the risk of falls.
+Use a backpack or wear clothing with extra pockets to free up your hands.

-- Walking: When moving on crutches, your elbows should bend slightly and your hands should absorb the weight.
+- When moving on crutches, your elbows should bend slightly and your hands should absorb the weight.
 Don't press the top of the crutches into your armpits.
-Lean forward slightly and put your crutches about one foot ahead of you.
+Lean forward slightly and put your crutches about a foot ahead of you.
 Begin your step as if you were going to use the injured foot or leg, but shift your weight to the crutches instead.
 Your body swings forward between the crutches.
 Finish the step normally with your non-injured leg.
-Focus on where you are walking, not on your feet.
+Look ahead to where you are walking, not at your feet.

-- Sitting and standing: Back up to a sturdy chair.
+- To sit or stand, back up to a sturdy chair.
 Put your injured foot in front of you and both crutches in one hand.
 Use the other hand to feel for the seat of your chair.
 Slowly lower yourself into it.
-Lean your crutches upside down in a handy location -- crutches tend to fall over when standing on their tips.
+Lean your crutches upside down within reach.
 To stand up, scoot to the front of the chair.
 Hold both crutches in the hand on the side of your good leg.
 Push yourself up and stand on the good leg.

-- Stairs with handrails: Facing the stairway, hold the handrail with one hand and tuck both crutches under your armpit on the other side.
+- If your stairs have handrails, face the stairway, hold the handrail with one hand and tuck both crutches under your armpit on the other side.
 When you're going up, lead with your good foot, keeping the injured foot raised behind you.
 When you're going down, hold your injured foot up in front, and hop down each stair on your good foot.

-- Stairs without handrails: Use the crutches under both arms and hop up or down each step on your good leg -- this takes a lot of strength.
-An easier way is to sit on the stairs and, using one hand and your good leg for support, scoot up or down each step, holding your injured leg out in front of you and holding your crutches flat against the stairs.
+- For stairs without handrails, use the crutches under both arms and hop up or down each step on your good leg — this takes a lot of strength.
+An easier way is to sit on the stairs and using one hand and your good leg for support, scoot up or down each step, holding your injured leg out in front of you and holding your crutches flat against the stairs.

-- To come down stairs: Put your cane on the step first, then your injured leg, then your good leg.
+- To come down the stairs, put your cane on the step first, then your injured leg, then your good leg.
 The good leg should carry your body weight.

-- Walking: Take your time as you learn to use your walker.
+- Take your time as you learn to use your walker.

 - To walk: Put your walker one step ahead of you, making sure the legs of your walker are level to the ground.
 With both hands, grip the top of the walker for support.
 Step off with your injured leg and move into the walker, but not all the way to the front bar.
 Touch the heel of the foot of your injured leg to the ground first, then flatten the foot.
 Lift your toes off the ground as you complete the step with your good leg.
 Take small steps when you turn to avoid falls.

-- General tips: Make sure the rubber tips on your walker's legs stay in good shape -- this helps avoid slipping.
+- Make sure the rubber tips on your walker's legs stay in good shape — this helps avoid slipping.
 Never try to climb stairs or use an escalator with your walker.